 The Town Clerk/Tax Collector's office is located on the first floor at the Town Hall.
-The office is open Monday through Friday, 8:00AM - 4:30PM.
-The phone number for the Town Clerk/Tax Collector, Elizabeth "Beth" Yeaton, is (603) 964-8562 or 964-6777.
-Her current elected term runs to 2015.
-She is assisted by her Deputy Town Clerk/Tax Collector Donna Decotis.
-The Assistant Town Clerk/ Tax Collector is Andrea Morrissey.
+The office is open Monday through Friday, 8:00AM - 4:30PM and Saturday mornings from 8:00 AM till Noon.
+The phone number for the Town Clerk/Tax Collector, Donna Decotis, is (603) 964-8562 or 964-6777.
+Her current term runs to 2017.
+She is assisted by her Deputy Town Clerk/Tax Collector Wendy Bookholz.
+The Assistant Town Clerk/ Tax Collector is Amy Thibodeau.
 You can visit the Town Clerk/Tax Collector's page on the Town of Rye website at www.town.rye.nh.us for more specific information on most of the services provided.
 Look under "Departments" on the home page.